Audio on demand

 Spirited lecture series, 14 November 2014

-As co-founder of the International Society for Equitation Science, Paul discusses his approach to understanding how horses think and learn as well as his involvement as an adviser in the development of the Spirited: Australia’s horse story exhibition.
+International Society for Equitation Science co-founder Paul McGreevy discusses his approach to understanding how horses think and learn, as well as his work as a scientific adviser in the development of the exhibition Spirited: Australia’s horse story.

 Jennifer Wilson, Karen Hood and Tammy Ven Dange with introduction by Martha Sear

 Curator Jennifer Wilson on the history of horse health and welfare in Australia in conversation with Karen Hood, president of the Heavy Horse Heaven rescue organisation, and Tammy Ven Dange, chief executive officer of the RSPCA in Canberra.

 Senior curator Martha Sear shared behind the scenes about the two years’ work in the making of the National Museum exhibition Spirited: Australia’s Horse Story.

 Dr Peter Stanley, University of New South Wales Canberra, and Dr David Stevens, Sea Power Centre Australia

 A lively look at the way Australia gained its navy in 1913, with historians Peter Stanley and David Stevens revealing how the acquisition was much more than just a collection of warships.